Citizen Genêt Affair Summary

 The Genêt affair forced the United States to formulate a consistent policy on the issue of neutrality.
 Washington’s Cabinet signed a set of rules regarding policies of neutrality on August 3, 1793, and these rules were formalized when Congress passed a neutrality bill on June 4, 1794.
 This legislation formed the basis for neutrality policy throughout the nineteenth century.
 The policy of neutrality would be challenged during the administration of John Adams when the XYZ Affair led to the Quasi-War with France.

-Facts about the Citizen Genêt Affair, including dates, participants, the impact, and more interesting details you might not know.
-This fact sheet provides a quick overview of the event and is for kids doing research and students preparing for the AP U.S. History (APUSH) exam.
+This section provides information for kids doing research and students preparing for the AP U.S. History (APUSH) exam.

 - Edmond Charles Genêt served as French minister to the United States from 1793 to 1794.